Tomorrow, Tuesday April 4th, is Election Day all across Illinois, including in Chicago.

 The 1776 Project PAC is a New York-based PAC that is also primarily funded by Dick Uihlein via his Restoration PAC.
 Criteria for endorsement include whether a candidates opposes Critical Race Theory; diversity, equity, and inclusion programs; social-emotional learning and Critical Gender Theory.

-Awake says they are supporting 75+ school board candidates in Illinois.
+Awake says they are supporting 75+ school board candidates in Illinois, and, as of March 31, 2023, posted a list of 124 (Spreadsheet here.)
 Awake Oswego and Awake Niles Township have endorsements listed on their websites.
 The Awake Illinois PAC, chaired by Shannon Adcock, had $100 cash on hand as of March 11, 2023.

 Breakthrough Ideas is an Illinois-based organization run by former state representative Jeanne Ives.
 Ives has endorsed a slate of candidates running in Wheaton-Warrenville D200, due to their pro-book-ban and anti-transgender student positions.
 The slate’s PAC has received more than $24,000 in donations including from Ives’ supporters.
 The majority of money comes from donors tied to Christian private schools, several of which are major recipients of money from the Illinois K-12 school voucher program.